HumbleData/workshop-organising/README.md

 Thank you for interested in organising a workshop, we have created this repo to hopefully able to help you with organising.

-When start organising a workshop, first, [create an issue](https://github.com/HumbleData/workshop-organising/issues/new?template=organising-a-workshop.md) where you can use it as a task checklist and communicate with other organisers.
+When start organising a workshop, first, [create an issue](https://github.com/HumbleData/workshop-organising/issues/new?template=organising-a-workshop.md) which you can use it as a task checklist and communicate with other organisers.
 We would love to help ❤️

 ## Example timeline